 - determining the best age at which to claim Social Security

-- identifying the best time to make withdrawals from account by account type and “tax wrapper” (e.g. IRA, Roth, Non-Qualified Accounts) and how to best combine withdrawals at the least amount of tax drain;
+- identifying the best time to make withdrawals from each tax-type investment account (e.g. Qualified, Roth, and Non-Qualified Accounts) and how to best combine withdrawals with the least amount of tax drain;

 - the amount and type of annuities to purchase; whether to defer, annuitize some, all or in phases;